 - Auto bodily injury cases and Accident cases

 What is Neutral Evaluation?
-A neutral evaluation, like mediation, is non-binding but, in a sense, is a bit like arbitration if both parties agree to do it.
-Both parties submit materials simply by a representation of what each witness would say to the arbitrator and can actually submit testimony by deposition, affidavit or in person if credibility is thought to be an issue, and the neutral is then asked to evaluate the realistically likely outcomes.
+A neutral evaluation, like mediation, is non-binding but, in a sense, is a bit like arbitration as there is a recommended result.
+And it can be done by agreement with both parties who submit materials simply by a representation of what each witness would say if in court and can actually submit testimony by deposition, affidavit or in person if credibility is thought to be an issue.
+The neutral is then asked to evaluate the realistically likely outcomes.
 The parties and the evaluator can structure the process to their liking.
 The parties can request a suggested settlement figure, a range of numbers from least likely to most likely found, no commentary on liability or damages, or some commentary on liability and damages, as the parties choose.

 Who are the C2C ADR neutrals?
 C2C ADR neutrals are all certified and experienced as trial lawyers and neutrals in these substantive fields and in their CVs.
 They have sat waiting for jury verdicts and know what each case presents to the parties in the real world of case management and settlement.
 Every neutral should have sat waiting for juries to return verdicts in their cases many times before offering help in settlement to others.
 Our mediators and arbitrators have done that work repeatedly.
 They are acknowledged by their peers and judges with the highest Martindale Hubbell ratings and by their peers and the community as Super Lawyers.
 Their goals are simple: prompt and fair resolution of your disputes.

-Email bobflynn@CoasttoCoastADR.com or call 619-786-7680 or 617-620-0224.
+Email (bobflynn@CoasttoCoastADR.com) or call 619-500-9700.
 Ask for Bob Flynn to discuss neutrals, scheduling and case resolution.
 C2C ADR can help you resolve your dispute by alternative means of dispute resolution and bring it to closure within weeks of your call.